PascalBod/RTOS-presentation/exercises/04-Adc/README.md

 ### Reference voltage

 The reference voltage can be internal and fixed (1.21 V), internal and based on the analog power supply voltage, or external.

+The ADC cannot measure voltages larger than the reference voltage.

 ### Analog gain